top of page

 Yoga foundations

-For yoga beginners and more experienced practitioners alike: these articles are aimed at helping you refine your practice - so you can find a sustainable practice that suits your body!
+For yoga beginners and more experienced practitioners alike: this series of blog posts is designed to help you refine your practice - so you can find a sustainable practice that suits your body!

 We’re now exploring some of the backbends common within the vinyasa stye.